brunomaga/brunomaga.github.io/_posts/2023-08-30-GPT-lite-DeepSpeed-2.md

 **Memory usage**: on pipeline parallelism, I noticed that the first GPU seems to require a higher ammount of memory when compared to the remaining GPUs.
 This should not be the case, particularly on the deep benchmark model where we can guarantee a quasi-ideal stage partitioning across GPUs.
 This disparity in memory usage on GPU 0 is the main indicator of the maximum memory required, and balancing this would bring that value down.
 I [opened a bug report](https://github.com/microsoft/DeepSpeed/issues/4477) with DeepSpeed and will wait for their feedback or fix to correct this analysis.

-I will add detailed results for model and pipeline parallelism in the future.
+Note: I will add detailed results for model and pipeline parallelism in the future when time allows.

 ### Final remarks and code